Bundesliga: Jürgen Klinsmann appointed Hertha Berlin coach | DW | 27.11.2019

 Make Dodi deadly

 Veteran forwards Saloman Kalou and Vedad Ibisevic defined the Dardai era in an attacking sense but Klismann must move on.
-In Lukebakio, Davie Selke (24) and Dortmund loanee Marius Wolf (24), the incoming coach has talent up top but must find a way to get the best from them.
-As a man with well over 300 career goals, he should be well qualified.
+In Lukebakio, Davie Selke, 24, and Dortmund loanee Marius Wolf, 24, the incoming coach has talent up top but must find a way to get the best from them.
+As a man with well over 300 career goals in his playing days, he should be well qualified.

 Managing expectations